hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

       <center><img src="media/guide-event-new-event-properties.png" width="600" height="768"></center>

-3. For the Body, the content of the card for the event using the following guidelines:
+3. For the Body, set the content of the card for the event using the following guidelines:
       - Title (use Heading level 2 for title)
       - Subtitle (optional - use Heading level 3 for subtitle)
       - Date (Month Date-Date, YYYY - for example: May 04-07, 2021)